Tom Morey

-Tom Hugh Morey (15 August 1935 – 14 October 2021), also known by the moniker "Y", was a musician, engineer, surfboard shaper, and surfer responsible for several technological innovations that have heavily influenced modern developments in surfing equipment design.
+Tom Hugh Morey (15 August 1935 – 14 October 2021), also known by the moniker Y, was a musician, engineer, surfboard shaper, and surfer responsible for several technological innovations that have heavily influenced modern developments in surfing equipment design.

 Biography

 Morey was born in Detroit, Michigan in 1935.
 By 1944, he was living in Laguna Beach, California, and was avidly developing his talent for drumming.
 He became a professional musician in the 1950s.
 He was an avid performer of jazz.
 While surfing as a hobby he attended the University of Southern California and graduated with a B.A. in mathematics in 1957.
 He married Jolly Givens in 1958 and worked for Douglas Aircraft, as a process engineer in composites.
 After Douglas, he worked a series of jobs involving composite materials and processes, which he applied to his surf-related inventions.
 He left the corporate world for good in 1964, moved to Ventura and started a series of companies that served the surfing market.
 Morey also sponsored surfing competitions such as The Tom Morey Invitational.
-Morey's marriage produced two daughters, Michelle (deceased) and Melinda (artist and surfer) before ending in divorce in the late 1960s.
+Morey's marriage produced two daughters before ending in divorce in the late 1960s.